geudde/attic-chest/pages/02.season-1/05.meeting-05/05.denman-2/docs.md

 Never feel soft slumbers power,
 Superior to his force they tower.
 But so many on this day
-Have required Erato’s Lay,
+Have required Erato’s lay,
-And certain Maids near Fitzroy Square
+And certain maids near Fitzroy Square
-Have been from Morn till Night her care.
+Have been from morn till night her care.
 She has not left a single line
 To grace thy hapless Valentine.